alexmoed/MasterClass/README.md

 ## Important Notes

 - **Orientation Requirements**: The orientation of input point clouds is critical for accurate results.
 Your point clouds must match the orientation of example files provided in the SpatialLM repository.
 This typically means:
  - Up direction should be along the Z-axis
  - Floor should be parallel to the XY plane
  - Room layout should match the examples provided by SpatialLM (typically with walls parallel to X and Y axes) See example data
 - SpatialLM-Qwen-0.5B generally performs better for furniture recognition
 - SpatialLM-Llama-1B performs better on architectural elements
 - Results may vary between runs due to the stochastic nature of the prediction process
 - Processing a typical room scene requires approximately 12-15GB of VRAM with default settings

-#Test dataset:
+## Test dataset
 https://drive.google.com/file/d/1gqn8mt2rC6o_Z3PVH7jODeeQrg_svDec/view?usp=sharing